 a.
-Closed sessions are prohibited by the Brown Act except for 17 situations related to negotiators, litigation, liability claims, employee evaluation, employee discipline, trade secrets, etc.
+Closed sessions are prohibited by the Brown Act except for 17 situations related to real property or labor negotiators, litigation, liability claims, employee (appointment, evaluation, or discipline), trade secrets, etc. (Notice that attorney-client privileges are limited.)

 11. Report from closed session (§54957.7)